Zero Trust identity and device access configurations

 Three levels of protection

 Most organizations have specific requirements regarding security and data protection.
 These requirements vary by industry segment and by job functions within organizations.
-For example, your legal department and administrators might require additional security and information protection controls around their email correspondence that are not required for other business units.
+For example, your legal department and administrators might require additional security and information protection controls around their email correspondence that aren't required for other business units.

 Each industry also has their own set of specialized regulations.
-Rather than providing a list of all possible security options or a recommendation per industry segment or job function, recommendations have been provided for three different levels of security and protection that can be applied based on the granularity of your needs.
+We aren't trying to provide a list of all possible security options or a recommendation per industry segment or job function.
+Instead, we're providing recommendations for three levels of security and protection that can be applied based on the granularity of your needs.

 - Starting point: We recommend all customers establish and use a minimum standard for protecting data, as well as the identities and devices that access your data.
 You can follow these recommendations to provide strong default protection as a starting point for all organizations.

-- Enterprise: Some customers have a subset of data that must be protected at higher levels, or they may require all data to be protected at a higher level.
+- Enterprise: Some customers have a subset of data that must be protected at higher levels, or all data must be protected at a higher level.
 You can apply increased protection to all or specific data sets in your Microsoft 365 environment.
 We recommend protecting identities and devices that access sensitive data with comparable levels of security.

 - Specialized security: As needed, a few customers have a small amount of data that is highly classified, constitutes trade secrets, or is regulated.
 Microsoft provides capabilities to help these customers meet these requirements, including added protection for identities and devices.